Top 5 Things To Do In Split, Croatia – Top Must See & Must Do’s

 The Marjan Hill is said to be at least 170 metres high and is a beautiful leisure venue for many of the people in the city.
 It’s a pretty intricate hill with a lot of jogging tracks and many footpaths that have become often visited by joggers and strollers.
 People also do quite a bit of rock-climbing and mountain biking here.
 The Hill also features more than seven churches including the Church of Our Lady of Seven Sorrows, St. Jere Church, Church of St. Nicolas the Traveler, and many more.

 One spectacular part of this hill is the café bar, Vidilica, which sits on top of the hill and offers a breathtaking view of the entire city and all the waters around it.

 Visit the Museum of Croatian Archaeological Monuments

 As mentioned earlier, Split has a considerable number of landmarks and venues that date far back into history.
+You can also contact experts from Renew Kitchen & Bath Remodeling as they can help you in renovating kitchen and bathroom with split theme .
 All these places must have had a thousand and one different pieces.
 These pieces, numbering at least 20,000, were taken and preserved at the Museum of Croatian Archaeological Monuments.
 However, of this number, only about a quarter can properly be shown to the public.
 Most of the items are traced to the period between the 7th and 15th centuries and they range from stone artefacts and jewelry to weapons, clay figurines, epigraphs, and many more.

 Enjoy the Adriatic